ARM-software/gator/README.md

 Recommended compiler settings:
 - `-g`: Debug information, such as line numbers, needed for best analysis results.
 - `-fno-inline`: Speed improvement when processing the image files and most accurate analysis results.
-- `-fno-omit-frame-pointer`: ARM EABI frame pointers allow recording of the call stack with each sample taken when in ARM state (i.e. not `-mthumb`).
+- `-fno-omit-frame-pointer`: Arm EABI frame pointers allow recording of the call stack with each sample taken when in Arm state (i.e. not `-mthumb`).
 - `-marm`: This option is required for ARMv7 and earlier if your compiler is configured with `--with-mode=thumb`, otherwise call stack unwinding will not work.

 For Android ART, passing `--no-strip-symbols` to dex2oat will result in function names but not line numbers to be included in the dex files.
 This can be done by running `setprop dalvik.vm.dex2oat-flags --no-strip-symbols` on the device and then regenerating the dex files.

 ## Hardfloat EABI

 Binary applications built for the soft or softfp ABI are not compatible on a hardfloat system.
 All soft/softfp applications need to be rebuilt for hardfloat.
-To see if your ARM compiler supports hardfloat, run `gcc -v` and look for `--with-float=hard`.
+To see if your Arm compiler supports hardfloat, run `gcc -v` and look for `--with-float=hard`.

 To compile for non-hardfloat targets it is necessary to add options `-marm -march=armv4t -mfloat-abi=soft`.
 It may also be necessary to provide a softfloat filesystem by adding the option `--sysroot`, ex: `--sysroot=../DS-5Examples/distribution/filesystem/armv5t_mtx`.
 The gatord makefile will do this when run as `make SOFTFLOAT=1 SYSROOT=/path/to/sysroot`